Learn more about the Apple iOS 15 Mail Privacy Protection update and what it means for you.

 Engagement Management tool

 The Engagement Management tool lets you remove all "Unengaged" contacts ever or all "Unengaged" contacts from a specific point in time.
-Unengaged contacts are those who do not open or click a link in your email.
+Unengaged contacts are contacts who do not open or click links in your email.

 This tool will not remove any contacts using the Apple Mail app with MPP enabled.

 Predictive sending uses a machine-learning algorithm to calculate when to send an email to a specific contact based on their previous engagements.
-Most engagements rely on email opens in addition to link clicks, to identify the optimal time to send an email.
+Most engagements rely on email opens and link clicks to identify the optimal time to send an email.

-Opens coming from Apple Mail traffic with MPP enabled will be excluded in the dataset for machine learning.
+Opens coming from Apple Mail traffic with MPP enabled will be excluded from the machine learning dataset.
 This means that predictive sending will be less accurate for contacts if all of their email interactions are on an MPP-enabled device.
 When this happens, we'll select a random send window based on our model's known peak engagement times.

 Best practices moving forward

 Email is still a valuable and lucrative part of your overall customer lifecycle.
-And the best path forward to measure engagement is to rely on email link clicks, first-party data, and to have an end-goal in mind.
-Having the right data will help you make better decisions, will help you understand what your customers care about, and will help you build stronger customer relationships.
+And the best path forward to measure engagement is to rely on email link clicks, first-party data, and to have an end goal in mind.
+Having the correct data will help you make better decisions, will help you understand what your customers care about, and will help you build stronger customer relationships.

 Create new baselines - focus on email link clicks

 Email link clicks are a meaningful metric because they are actionable, measure engagement, and can lead to more conversions.
 Emails with high clicks can signify that your email was engaging and valuable.
-You'll want to make sure your emails contain clear, enticing calls-to-action (CTA) that gets contacts to take the next action in their customer journey.
+You'll want to ensure your emails contain clear, enticing calls-to-action (CTA) that get contacts to take the following action in their customer journey.